 Daily Mass is the most fundamental and important way we worship God and strengthen our faith.
 It’s so simple that it’s often taken for granted, even forgotten.
 But we find that many who are suffering, serving others, or seeking God are often drawn to Mass eventually.
 It is unlike nearly any other experience in our everyday lives.

-Campus ministry, and Catholic education in general, lives by this parable.
+Campus ministry, and Catholic education in general, lives and thrives by the students and faculty who put their faith and energy.
 The homeless man in the cardboard box and Vanessa and her love of God and animals showed me how true this is.
 Once this way of living your faith is firmly rooted in your life, life itself becomes richer than we can possibly imagine.